The Most Exciting Two Minutes in InfographicsA Visual Guide to the Kentucky Derby

 The owner of the winning horse receives a 2 foot tall Gold trophy embellished with an 18-karat gold horse and decorative horseshoe.

 The Kentucky Derby Trophy is made of 56 ounces of 14 and 18 karat gold.
-If you were to melt it down, it’s raw material value is worth $90,000 in scrap gold.
+If you were to melt it down its raw material value would be worth $90,000 in scrap gold.
 Amazingly, that’s chump change when compared to the overall purse for winning.
 Since 2005, Churchill Downs has guaranteed a purse of at least $2 million to the owner whose horse first crosses the line.